 Any hobby is more fun with friends.
 Get your family involved or find local groups to fly drones within an area near you on sites like meetup.com.

 Drone racing is fast becoming a new sport all over the globe.
 Some drone racing is done in the woods, weaving through trees and paths.
 Other drone races take place in stadiums with high tech courses and cameras.

 We have done work with the biggest name in this new arena, The Drone Racing League, for their upcoming race in Miami, Florida.
 Their team is working hard to push drone racing to new heights as a sport, and it shows.

 If you love drones you need to check these guys out.
-Think NASCAR, but with first person video from the cockpit view of the drones.
-See it in action below:
+Think NASCAR, but with first-person video from the cockpit view of the drones.

 US Netting: Experts in Drone Netting Solutions

-While there can be no substitute for safe and responsible piloting, US Netting offers a range of Drone Safety Netting to decrease the likelihood of accidents that can damage your new drone and injure those around you.
+While there can be no substitute for safe and responsible piloting, US Netting offers a range of drone netting to decrease the likelihood of accidents that can damage your new drone and injure those around you.